-Section 1: Adjusting the Timezone Using Command Line Interface (CLI)
+Adjusting the Timezone Using Command Line Interface (CLI)

 Step 1: Identifying the Present Timezone

-At the outset of adjusting your system’s timezone, it’s paramount to first ascertain your current settings.
+At the outset of adjusting your system’s timezone, it’s paramount first to ascertain your current settings.
 This is achieved by leveraging the timedatectl

 command in the Debian terminal. timedatectl